Start Year: 2025

 NJ Target Zero Commission Working Group

 The Voorhees Transportation Center (VTC) is coordinating the Target Zero Action Plan working group in support of the New Jersey Target Zero Commission.
 The working group will support the Commission’s efforts to develop the Target Zero Action Plan.
 The working group is comprised of advocates, subject matter experts, and representatives from the 13 member agencies of the NJ Target Zero Commission.
 The NJ Department of Transportation serves as the Commission chair and is funding VTC’s working group coordination efforts.
-All members are committed to New Jersey’s ambitious goal of eliminating all roadway fatalities and serious injuries in the state by 2040.
+All members are committed to New Jersey’s ambitious goal of eliminating all roadway fatalities and serious injuries in the state by 2040, guided by FHWA’s Safe System Approach.
 Members will collaborate to define goals, develop strategies, and provide actionable recommendations for the Target Zero Action Plan.
 The preliminary Action Plan will be presented to the Target Zero Commission for review.
 The draft will be shared publicly ahead of a hearing to gather community input.

 Note: All ideas shared in Target Zero Working Group meetings and through the Action Plan Input Form will be reviewed.
 The posted meeting notes capture discussions but do not ensure inclusion in the final Target Zero Action Plan.